MatthewGregoire42/QuantumChallenges/README.md

 "Implement a set of quantum dice.
 Roll(dice) returns 1 through 8 with equal probability.In addition to standard dice, use entanglement to implement a set of dice with memory.
 An even roll always follows an odd roll follows an even roll, etc."

 This was a fun one.
 I decided to implement two functions.
 The first, `roll(n)`, simply rolls a 2^n sided die, using n qubits.
 The second, `roll_entangled(n, qubits)` was a lot more interesting.
 It implements the second part of the challenge, but rolls a n general dice, each with 2^qubits sides.
 Generalizing this was a fun challenge.
 I also included the output of one run of this program, which successfully rolled 7 entangled 4-sided dice on an actual quantum computer.

+## Challenge 3 (montyHall)
+Implement the [Monty Hall](https://en.wikipedia.org/wiki/Monty_Hall_problem) problem, both as a classical system and quantum system.
+Show that by switching doors in the classical case, the odds of winning increase to 67%, but in the quantum case they don't increase above 50%.

+This was an interesting challenge, most importantly because Monty can't know what's behind the doors!
+Therefore it's possible he could open the winning door before the player has a chance to.
+In my implementation, I simply ignored all the cases when this happened.
+Perhaps if, in these cases, the prize went to the player, then the overall chance of winning would actually be (50% + 33%) = 83%.
+Sample output is included as well.